ackinacki/ackinacki/README.md

 ```

 `PROXY_SIGNING_KEYS` list contains path to Block Keeper keys.
 Better to store them in the same folder with proxy deployment playbook.
 Also you can specify absolute path.

-Note that the `PROXY_BK_ADDRS` variable must include at least several of your Block Keepers, but not too many, because
+Note that the `PROXY_BK_ADDRS` variable must include at least several of your Block Keepers.
-it will periodically request an actual BK set from _all_ Block Keepers in the list.
+Actually, updating the BK set is not a computationally intensive operation, so it is recommended to include all your Block Keepers in the list.

+To publish metrics to your collector, you should set the variables `OTEL_COLLECTOR`, `OTEL_SERVICE_NAME` and `NODE_GROUP_ID` to similar ones as in the Block Keeper deployment.
+Also, in such case, make sure that each host has a unique `PROXY_ID` variable set.

 To test the deployment with a dry run: